-If you’ve only just launched your group, you may think that blocking members and handling spam posts may be something you’ll only need to worry about way into the future.
-But, you will be surprised how early trouble comes to a group without sound and active moderation.
+If you’ve only just launched your group, you may think that blocking members and handling spam may be something you’ll only need to worry about way into the future.
+But, you’ll be surprised how early trouble comes to a group that lacks constant active moderation.

-Good group moderation is fundamentally an exercise in common sense.
-All you need to is a reasonable set of rules and some consistency in applying them (with just a bit of flex thrown in to handle the grey areas).
+Good group moderation is fundamentally an exercise in common sense: All you need is a reasonable set of rules and some consistency in applying them (with just a bit of flex thrown in to handle the grey areas).

-In the rest of this chapter we’ll discuss how you can create a constructive atmosphere of mutual self-respect in your group, where members stick to the rules with little intervention from you and group moderators.
-We’ll show you how to diligence member requests to avoid the wrong types of people from joining your group, and share practical tips for turning spammers from a nuisance into valuable opportunities for relationship-building and cross-promotion.
+In the rest of this chapter we’ll discuss how you can create a constructive atmosphere of mutual self-respect in your group, where members stick to the rules with little intervention from you and other group moderators.
+We’ll show you how to diligence member requests to avoid the wrong types of people joining your group, and share practical tips for turning spammers from a nuisance into valuable partners that can help you achieve your race marketing goals.

 Get our Race Director News & Tips newsletter full of our best RD tips and industry news!